ARTHRITIS, OSTEOARTHRITIS, RHEUMATOID ARTHRITIS, GOUT, LUPUS

 This information is intended to encourage you to strive for excellent health with the understanding that the human body, under the appropriate circumstances, can heal itself.
 Please contact me should you be interested in pursuing a nutritional road to wellness.
 Phone consultations are available for those who require individualized advice and for those on medication requiring personalized nutritional management and gradual medication reduction.
 If you are one of those with the motivation and desire to improve and even resolve your arthritic condition, I look forward to hearing from you.

-A few testimonials demonstrating effectiveness of Serrapeptase – a natural pain killer:
+Testimonials about effectiveness of Serrapeptase as a natural pain killer

 “Serrapeptase is better than a cortisone shot.
 I have tennis elbow and I used to have to take cortisone shots.
 Now the pain in my elbow, knees, wrists, and ankles is gone.
 I started with 4 tablets 3 times daily then I reduced to 3 tablets 3 times daily.
 If I take less than that I notice some pain in my joints.
 My ankle swelling is gone now and it looks like someone else with skinny ankles is wearing my shoes.
 My haemorrhoid disappeared.
 It had been my friend for 30 years but I don’t miss it one bit.
 Also my blood pressure is down 10 points.
 I recommended it to my brother and he said it took 2-3 weeks for his joint pain to go away.”
 PC